 The feedback challenged Roberge to think about how radiology could improve its response during mass casualty events and other care scenarios.
 “If I’m not giving the surgeons, one of my internal customers, what they need — rapid, accurate diagnoses — then I’m not doing a good job, and I’m actually becoming a bottleneck to patient flow,” Roberge explains.
 “I knew I had to come up with ways to provide more efficient service for better triage accuracy.”
 The conversations also allowed Roberge to demonstrate radiology’s commitment to effective patient care.
 “If you’re a good, active listener who asks thoughtful questions, people will come to trust your expertise and see that you have good intent,” he says.
 “You can then build on that relationship to extend influence.”

 Most of the emergency physicians and surgeons with whom Roberge spoke were surprised, but not offended, to see a radiologist take the lead in mass casualty preparedness.
 “Leadership is leadership,” says Lt.
-Col. Nathan K. Friedline, MD, deputy chief of Madigan’s department of emergency medicine and assistant professor at the Uniformed Services University of Health Sciences.
+Col. Nathan K. Friedline, MD, deputy chief of Madigan’s department of emergency medicine and assistant professor at the Uniformed Services University of the Health Sciences.
 “I was impressed that Dr. Roberge was stepping out of his normal role to collaborate across departments and improve our response to mass casualty events.
 These scenarios can be very daunting and scary, so practice and planning among teams beforehand is pivotal.
 I appreciate his interest in trying to achieve the best-case scenario.”

 Identifying Potential Weaknesses